DigiPie/kaya-folio/website/docs/reliable-scalable-maintainable.md

 > "How do we make our systems reliable, in spite of unreliable humans?" - Page 9 of the book

-To achieve that, we will need to design the system such that we:
+To achieve that, we will need to design the system such that it minimizes:

-- **Minimize opportunities for introducing errors**: We should design abstractions, APIs and administrator interfaces which make it easy to do the right thing, and hard to do the wrong thing.
+- **Opportunities for introducing errors**: We should design abstractions, APIs and administrator interfaces which make it easy to do the right thing, and hard to do the wrong thing.
-- **Minimize impact of failures by allowing quick and easy recovery**: We should provide a fast and easy way for developers to roll back a failure-inducing deployment, and for operators to undo accidental changes in the administrator interface.
+- **Impact of failures by allowing quick and easy recovery**: We should provide a fast and easy way for developers to roll back a failure-inducing deployment, and for operators to undo accidental changes in the administrator interface.
-- **Minimize delay in diagnosing errors through detailed monitoring**: We should setup clear and detailed monitoring which could provide early warning signals, and also invaluable insights into what went wrong and how we can resolve the faults.
+- **Delay in diagnosing errors through detailed monitoring**: We should setup clear and detailed monitoring which could provide early warning signals, and also invaluable insights into what went wrong and how we can resolve the faults.

 ## Scalability